Language models and brains align due to more than next-word prediction and word-level information: Methods

-\subsection{fMRI Data}
+\subsection{fMRI data}

-To evaluate the brain alignment of GPT-2 and of its perturbations, we use publicly available fMRI data provided by \citealp{wehbe2014simultaneously}, one of the largest publicly available fMRI datasets in terms of samples per subject. fMRI data were obtained from eight participants as they read chapter 9 of Harry Potter and the Sorcerer's Stone \citep{rowling1998harry} word-by-word.
-The time resolution used for acquiring brain signals (TR) was 2 seconds.
-The chapter was divided into four runs of approximately equal length, and participants were allowed a short break at the end of each run.
+To evaluate the brain alignment of GPT-2 and of its perturbations, we use publicly available fMRI data provided by \citealp{wehbe2014simultaneously}, one of the largest publicly available fMRI datasets in terms of samples per participant. fMRI data were obtained from eight participants as they read chapter 9 of Harry Potter and the Sorcerer's Stone \citep{rowling1998harry} word-by-word.
+One fMRI image (TR) was acquired every 2 seconds (TR $= 2$ sec).
+The chapter was divided into four runs of approximately equal length and participants were allowed a short break at the end of each run.
 Each word of the chapter was presented for 0.5 seconds, after which a new word was presented immediately.

-\subsection{Evaluation Tasks}
+\subsection{Evaluation tasks}

-We use two tasks to evaluate all baseline and perturbed models: next word prediction and brain alignment.
-Importantly, both tasks are evaluated using the same text which corresponds to the fMRI stimulus.
-This text contains 5174 words, which we split in train and validation (75\%) and test sets (25\%).
+We use two tasks to evaluate models: prediction of the next-word and brain alignment.
+Importantly, both tasks are evaluated using the same text, which corresponds to the fMRI stimulus.
+For consistency, we use the same setting to evaluate both next-word prediction and brain alignment: we evaluate each metric as described below using sliding windows of $20$ consecutive words (overlapping by 16 words, which corresponds to 4 TRs).
+We choose this window length because previous work has shown that using contexts larger than 20 words does not substantially improve brain prediction performance with similarly-sized language models \citep{toneva2019interpreting}.
+We empirically verified that this also holds in our setting.

-\paragraph{Next word prediction} To generate the next token, we follow best practices for generation using GPT-2-based models which consist of a prediction head that is a linear layer with weights tied to the input embeddings \citep{wolf-etal-2020-transformers}.
-For consistency, we use the same number of words to evaluate both the next word prediction and brain alignment, which is $20$ consecutive words.
-We evaluate the next word prediction performance using the perplexity measure of a probability model defined as:
+\paragraph{Next-word prediction.} To generate the next token, we follow best practices for GPT-2-based models which consist of a linear prediction head with weights tied to the input embeddings \citep{wolf-etal-2020-transformers}.
+We evaluate the next-word prediction performance using the cross-entropy measure.

-where $q$ is a probability model, in our case GPT-2, $X$ is the test set and $N$ is the size of the test set.